MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/alz-terraform-module.md

 ## Core resources

-The core capability of this module deploys the foundations of the [Azure landing zone conceptual architecture][msdocs-alz-architecture], with a focus on the central [resource hierarchy and governance][es-hierarchy]:
+The core capability of this module deploys the foundations of the [Azure landing zone conceptual architecture][msdocs-alz-architecture], with a focus on the central [resource organization][alz-hierarchy]:

 ![Enterprise-scale Core Landing Zones Architecture](./media/terraform-caf-enterprise-scale-overview.png)